mig-hub/speechify/README.md

 MAIN DIFFERENCES WITH VERSION 1
 -------------------------------

-No need for css and image anymore.
+- No need for css and image anymore.
 Everything is done in the plugin file.
-Speed improvement / Refactoring
+- Speed improvement / Refactoring
-Livequery aware
+- Livequery aware
-Reorganization of the code that will allow things in the future, but force you to trigger speechify with $.speechify() Added a minified version (speechify is already small though) Only good things really
+- Reorganization of the code that will allow things in the future, but force you to trigger speechify with $.speechify()

+Only good things really.
+Yummy!

 CAN I HELP ?
 ------------